mcacrz/reactboilerplate/README.md

 # reactboilerplate
-This project have a blank project of a react app without use create-react-app
+This is a blank project of a react app without use create-react-app